Contrast-Security-OSS/docs/content/installation/java/package/scheduled-updates-curl.md

 ## Step 3: Configure Contrast

-When Contrast is installed on a Linux host, users typically want Contrast-enabled web applications on the host to share basic configuration parameters, such as the ones required to connect to Contrast UI.
+When Contrast is installed on a Linux host, users typically want Contrast-enabled web applications on the host to share basic configuration parameters, such as as the ones required to connect to Contrast UI.
 By convention, Contrast look for configuration in a YAML file at path */etc/contrast/java/contrast_securtiy.yaml* on Linux hosts.

-* Create the */etc/contrast/java* directory:
+* Begin by creating the */etc/contrast/java* directory:

 ```console
 sudo mkdir -p /etc/contrast/java
 ```

-* Use `tee` to create the configuration file.
-Press `CTRL+D` when you've finished typing all the lines.

-* Replace `<contrast_url>`, `<your_api_key>`, `<agent_user_name>` and `<agent_user_service_key>` with the values you obtained from the Contrast UI in the previous step:
+* Using `tee` to create the configuration file, press `CTRL+D` when you've finished typing all lines of the configuration file.
+Replace `<contrast_url>`, `<your_api_key>`, `<agent_user_name>` and `<agent_user_service_key>` with the values you obtained from the Contrast UI in the previous step:

 ```console
 $ sudo tee -a /etc/contrast/java/contrast_securtiy.yaml > /dev/null